Hariptn/asic_tiny_tapeout/docs/info.md

 ## How it works

-This project implements a direct-mapped cache with a one-cycle CPU-facing interface, backed by an internal 16-byte main memory.
+This project implements a direct-mapped cache with a ready/valid CPU-facing interface, backed by an internal 16-byte main memory.

 The design has two main parts: